 Riding Out Market Events

-So many factors affect the markets today—from federal monetary policy to corporate scandals to geopolitical uncertainties.
+So many factors affect the markets today—from federal monetary policy to financial headlines to geopolitical uncertainties.
 All of these factors and more can create market volatility.
 How do you maintain your investment groove in volatile environments?
 Though no one has all the answers, there are some things investors can do to help keep their financial goals on track.

 Trust Your Investment Professional